Tomasulo's algorithm: Algorithm improvements

 The concepts of reservation stations, register renaming, and the common data bus in Tomasulo's algorithm presents significant advancements in the design of high-performance computers.

 Reservation stations take on the responsibility of waiting for operands in the presence of data dependencies and other inconsistencies such as varying storage access time and circuit speeds, thus freeing up the functional units.
 This improvement overcomes long floating point delays and memory accesses.
 In particular the algorithm is more tolerant of cache misses.
 Additionally, programmers are freed from implementing optimized code.
 This is a result of the common data bus and reservation station working together to preserve dependencies as well as encouraging concurrency.

 By tracking operands for instructions in the reservation stations and register renaming in hardware the algorithm minimizes read-after-write (RAW) and eliminates write-after-write (WAW) and Write-after-Read (WAR) computer architecture hazards.
 This improves performance by reducing wasted time that would otherwise be required for stalls.

 An equally important improvement in the algorithm is the design is not limited to a specific pipeline structure.
 This improvement allows the algorithm to be more widely adopted by multiple-issue processors.
 Additionally, the algorithm is easily extended to enable branch speculation.

 Applications and legacy

-Tomasulo's algorithm, outside of IBM, was unused for several years after its implementation in the System/360 Model 91 architecture.
+Tomasulo's algorithm was implemented in the System/360 Model 91 architecture.
+Outside of IBM, it went unused for several years.
 However, it saw a vast increase in usage during the 1990s for 3 reasons: